 exposed to the right combination of sodium, potassium, and magnesium

-There needs to be more potassium than sodium in your body to make these sodium-potassium pumps work properly!
+FYI, there needs to be more potassium than sodium in your body to make these sodium-potassium pumps work properly!

 When the K Factor is too low (not enough potassium to charge cells),